The Neighbors (2015 TV series): Episodes

 Wiseau claimed shortly after the debut of the pilot episode that he had currently shot "potentially three, five" episodes.
-A press release claimed that Wiseau plans to write and direct "at least 20" episodes.
-In a January 2015 interview, Wiseau stated that only the pilot episode has been filmed, but that he is determined to film a second episode, and has scripts for ten.
+A press release claimed that Wiseau planned to write and direct "at least 20" episodes.
+In a January 2015 interview, Wiseau stated that only the pilot episode had been filmed, but that he was determined to film a second episode, and had scripts for ten.
 Two months later, the pilot and three additional episodes were released on Hulu.
 In an April 2015 interview, Wiseau stated that four more episodes would come to Hulu in the summer of 2015.
 On May 26, 2015, episodes five and six were released on Hulu.
-Wiseau has said that he has either an eight- or twelve-episode contract with Hulu.
+Wiseau had said that he had either an eight- or twelve-episode contract with Hulu.

 Release

 The pilot episode was first shown attached to midnight screenings of The Room at the Landmark Sunshine Cinema in New York City from September 26–28, 2014.
 It continued to be shown exclusively through The Room midnight releases into 2015.
 Wiseau states he had a one-episode deal with Adult Swim, which aired Awesome Show and was the syndication debut of The Room, but he wanted to push for a better deal.
 Early advertisements for The Neighbors contained the logo of Comedy.TV, though it was never mentioned on their website.

 On March 14, 2015, the pilot and three new episodes were released by Revolver Entertainment on Hulu.
 On May 26, 2015, episodes five and six were released on Hulu.
 According to Wiseau, this was so the show would be eligible for the 67th Primetime Emmy Awards, and he submitted them for nomination in six categories.

 On October 20, 2015, the first six episodes were released on DVD as The Neighbors: The Complete Season One.

 On April 3, 2016, season two of The Neighbors was announced by a trailer on the show's YouTube channel.
 On August 9, 2017, a post on the show's official Facebook page stated that season two would air "Later this year!!!"
-A trailer for season 2 was released on YouTube on November 21, 2017, but as of 2023, no further episodes have been released.
+A trailer for season 2 was released on YouTube on November 21, 2017.
+As of 2025, no episodes have been released.